mansi35/mars-client/README.md

 # DAAWAT-E-MARS
 This web app is my version of a collaboration app that helps your team stay organized and have conversations—all in one place.
 The main objective is to provide a feeling of working in-office while working remotely with co-workers and friends.
-You can visit the website on the following URL: https://teams-clone-client.netlify.app
+You can visit the restraunt on the following URL:

 ## Technology Stack
 <div>